-Innovation Leader regularly fields questions about corporate innovation and poses them to our community of strategy, technology, and R&D leaders.
+Innovation Leader regularly fields questions about corporate innovation from our members and poses them to our community of strategy, technology, and R&D leaders.
 Often, we use our Friday e-mail newsletter to share the latest question and gather responses.

 Here’s a collection of questions we’ve answered recently:

 • Amazon Alexa: Are your developing a strategy for Amazon Alexa?

 • Rewards: What rewards have you offered employees who develop a viable proof of concept (POC) or minimum viable product (MVP)?
 Have you offered cash rewards, visibility within the company, or other opportunities?

 • Recruiting: We asked members of the Innovation Leader community if they’ve used executive recruiters to help bring in innovation team members.
 If so, who did they use?

 • Cross-Functioning Teams: Have you created a cross-functional group or structure that focuses on the front end of innovation and is fully integrated (i.e., brand experts, consumer experts, product experts, etc)?
 I’m particularly interested in where those teams are placed under one leader, so silos can be eliminated.